LAST UPDATED ON March 8, 2023

 RingCentral vs. Nextiva

-- RingCentral’s free trial gives new subscribers 50 minutes of domestic calls/user and it’s limited to five users.
-Nextiva has a seven-day free trial.
+• RingCentral’s free trial gives new subscribers 50 minutes of domestic calls/user and it’s limited to five users.
+Nextiva has a 7-day free trial.

 Zoom

 If you’re already using Zoom, you might not have to look far for Nextiva alternatives.
-Founded in 2011, this San Jose, California based company is arguably the most popular video conferencing tool today.
-Not only that, Zoom also has a reputation for being a solid VoIP and contact center vendor.
+Founded in 2011, this San Jose, California-based company is arguably the most popular video conferencing tool today.
+Additionally, Zoom has a reputation for being a solid VoIP and contact center provider.
 Zoom Phone takes video meetings to the next level by combining workspaces, whiteboards, chat, third-party integrations, and PBX.

 Best Zoom Features